-While congressional elections may not capture the national imagination in same way that presidential elections do, they are just as important.
-These elections should determine the membership and direction of Congress, which was intended to be the branch "first among equals" in our national government.
-Too often, however, congressional elections are uncompetitive, leaving voters disenchanted, with little power too choose their representation, and few reasons to turn out to vote.
+Congressional elections should determine the membership and direction of Congress, which was intended to be the branch "first among equals" in our national government.
+Too often, however, congressional elections are uncompetitive, leaving voters with little power too choose their representation and few reasons to turn out to vote.

-Dubious Democracy provides one overriding insight: Although our constitutional framers gave the House of Representatives extraordinary powers and, of all the branches of government, the clearest accountability to the American people, that accountability has been destroyed beyond recognition by winner-take-all election rules that magnify the power of campaign spending, incumbency advantage and redistricting.
+Dubious Democracy provides one clear picture: Although our constitutional framers gave the House of Representatives clear accountability to the American people, that accountability has been rendered all but meaningless by winner-take-all election rules.

 The authority of our government is grounded in the power of the people to choose their representatives.
 No Member of the U.S. House of Representatives, "The People's House," has ever taken office without an election.
-The U.S. Senate is now also a house of the people.
-Though the 17th Amendment to the Constitution requires election of all senators, it also gives states the option to fill vacancies by gubernatorial appointment, and no federal mechanism exists to guarantee that all U.S. Senators – just as is the case for all U.S. House Members – serve via democratic processes.
-Since the passage of the 17th amendment, almost a quarter of all U.S. Senators who have ever served were originally appointed, and today about a quarter of the U.S. population is represented by at least one senator that no one voted for.
+However, though the 17th Amendment to the Constitution requires election of all senators, it also gives states the option to fill vacancies by gubernatorial appointment.
+No federal mechanism exists to guarantee that all U.S. Senators – just as is the case for all U.S. House Members – serve via democratic processes.
+Since the passage of the 17th amendment, almost a quarter of all U.S. Senators who have ever served were originally appointed.

 FairVote believes that all Members of Congress, in both houses, should be solely accountable to the voters of their states and districts, not to a sole individual with his or her own personal and political agenda.
 Instead of filling vacancies through shady backroom deals, seats in the U.S. Senate should be filled, in all circumstances, by direct election.